agorago/agorago.github.io/pages/wego/error-handling.md

 err := fooerr.
 MakeWeGOHTTPError(ctx, http.StatusBadRequest, fooerr.FileNotFound, map[string]interface{}{
 			"Filename": filename}
 ```
-Notice that the place holder "Filename" is passed when creating the error.
+Notice how the place holder "Filename" is passed when creating the error.